moeinbiz/moein-hugo-theme/README.md

 ## Demo

-Check out the demo of the theme [here](https://mirmousaviii.github.io/mostafa-hugo-theme/).
+Check out the demo of the theme from [https://mirmousaviii.github.io/mostafa-hugo-theme](https://mirmousaviii.github.io/mostafa-hugo-theme/).

-Also, the theme is used in the [mirmousavi.com](https://mirmousavi.com/) website.
+Also, the theme is used in [https://mirmousavi.com](https://mirmousavi.com/).

 ![Screenshot](https://raw.githubusercontent.com/mirmousaviii/mostafa-hugo-theme/main/images/screenshot.png)